lelechen63/Talking-head-Generation-with-Rhythmic-Head-Motion/README.md

 ## Future

-Demo test method and more detail will be update in following days.
+More detail will be update in following days.